prisyoz/Piscine-42/c04/README.md

 ## Final grade: 75%
 All exercises have passed Moulinette, except ex04 and ex05.
-Ex04 was done after the Piscine.
+Ex04 and ex05 was done after the Piscine.

 | Project | Validation | Done |
 |:----:|:------------------:| :----: |